 What are your hours of operation?

 With the exception of the regularly scheduled classes, the studio is open by appointment 7 days/week at various times, depending on the practitioner.
-Since all of the practitioners who work out of ProBalance are independent contractors, they have the choice to modify their schedule based on their load and within the spatial constraints of the facility.
 We do our best to accommodate schedules so feel free to contact us to see if we have someone available for the times you would prefer.

 “ProBalance always found a way to keep us active and motivated during our recovery period. ” « T&G

 Do I need a prescription to see a physical therapist?

 In the state of CA, you may go directly to a physical therapist for up to 12 visits or 45 days (whichever comes first), before seeing a physician or chiropractor for physical therapy treatment of an injury or specific condition.
 However, if it appears that you need care that is beyond the scope of physical therapy, we will refer you out to the appropriate practitioner at that time.
 Please note that physical therapists cannot legally make a medical diagnosis.
 Some insurance companies insurance companies require a diagnosis code to receive reimbursement so you may still want to see your MD or DC prior to starting PT if you are planning on submitting to your insurance.

 What if I want to see a physical therapist for wellness services?